aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_syntax_markdown.md.txt

 ```

+Did you use copy-paste?
-Python indicates that you used some unicode characters not allowed
+Python indicates that you used the unicode character `«`
-as part of a variable name; this includes many emojis.
+which is not allowed.
-However, I suspect that you used a fancy unicode quotation mark
+I suspect that you used a fancy unicode quotation mark
 instead of a normal single or double quote for a string.
-This can happen if you copy-pasted code.

 ---